 Project teams of at least a researcher employed by the UT or Saxion and a medical professional employed by MST, ZGT or Deventer Hospital can submit a proposal.
 Project teams can be extended with additional members or partners outside the UT, MST or ZGT.

 Researchers or clinicians who have previously been granted a PIHC voucher, can only apply for a new voucher, when they start a new collaboration or a new research topic and when they can prove the previous project has been carried out successfully.

-Research proposals should be submitted in the web application at the end of this page.
+Research proposals should be submitted in the web application.
 Please use the PIHC Proposal 2017 Format for your research proposal and the PIHC Financial Plan 2017 Format for your financial plan.
 This page and the formats are also available in Dutch.

 - Innovative project on the cutting edge of medicine and technology;